dkcOhio/OneMillionDigitsofPi/ReadMe.txt

 https://en.wikipedia.org/wiki/Bailey%E2%80%93Borwein%E2%80%93Plouffe_formula]\

 2. Python Code
-A. The source came from Scientific American article "Ramanujan and Pi" by Jonathan M. Borwein and Peter B. Borwein pg.
+A. The source came from a Scientific American article "Ramanujan and Pi" by Jonathan M. Borwein and Peter B. Borwein pg.
 112-118, February 1988, where they present an iterative method based on fourth roots that converges very quickly to Pi.
 They claim that 15 times through the loop will yield 2 billion digits.